Welcome to the Governors' section.

 I passionately believe in providing opportunities that enable children to progress academically, socially and develop essential life skills.
 The Junior School plays a vital role in our community as a centre for children to develop and achieve.
 As a father of three who all enjoy school, I am happy to continue to support the school in any way I can.

 Merijn van Willigen (Co-opted Governor)

 "I have lived in North Baddesley for over 10 years now, having moved there in 2006.
-Both of our children are currently at the infant and junior school respectively, so I have a personal interest in the opportunities they are provided and the quality of the education they receive.
+I have one child currently at the junior school, so I have a personal interest in the opportunities they are provided with and the quality of the education they receive.
 I am a educator at heart.
-Currently I am the Head of Hockey at the Portsmouth Grammar School, where I teach A level Physical Education, and Psychology.
+Currently I work at Roehampton University and was previously the Head of Hockey at the Portsmouth Grammar School, where I taught A level Physical Education, and Psychology.
 Previously, I was programme director for the BSc Sports Coaching at the University of Winchester, where I spent 15 years teaching on various sports related undergraduate degree courses.
 I feel that my specific strength lies in the area of extra-curricular development, and specifically sport.
 I also work as a talent development coach for England Hockey, and have a strong history in working with talented young athletes to develop their potential in their chosen sport.”

 I am married and have lived in the village since 1983.
 Our 2 daughters also live locally and were pupils at both the Infant and Junior schools.
 5 of our 7 grandchildren are of school age and are also pupils across the schools.